dmbarbour/wikilon/docs/Runtime.md

 * queue pending `(par)` tasks
 * queue waiting `(par)` tasks

-We could combine the pending/waiting sets, likely, using a single queue.
+We can combine the pending/waiting sets, likely, using a single queue.
 We need only to track for each task which other task (if any) on which it might be waiting, and return it to the end of the queue as needed.
 But the separation should make it easier to track how much work is readily available, and easier to make progress without rescanning the same nodes too frequently.

 We could also track completed tasks, but that might be rolled into the local write barrier feature.